plotly/academy/_react/2-first-app.md

 Now that we have access to all the weather data our heart could desire, let's get on with our app!

 Inside our `fetchData` function, we'll have to make a request to the API.
 I like to use a npm module called `xhr` for this, a wrapper around the JavaScript XMLHttpRequest that makes said requests a lot easier.
-Run
+Run:

 ```Sh
 npm install --save xhr